Akinyemi100/alx-system_engineering-devops/0x00-shell_basics/README.md

-display current directory contents in a long format
+script that print the absolute path name of the current working directory